Plan your Bachelor of Arts

 Faculty of Arts events

-View all the exciting events relating to the Undergraduate program.
+View all the exciting events relating to the Faculty of Arts.

 As a student, you may experience extraordinary or unusual circumstances, or ongoing circumstances that adversely affect your academic performance.
 The University has policies in place to support students who are experiencing academic disadvantage.